 Business licenses

 Parking permits

 Sign permits

 Demolition permits

 Grading permits

 Building permits

 Final subdivision maps

 Certificates of use and occupancy

-Coastal Commission Approvals in Concept
+Approvals in Concept for Coastal Commission

 Exceptions.
 There may be instances where unusual circumstances cause one of these activities to be considered a discretionary action subject to CEQA.
 Examples include, but are not limited to, the following: